 See Rule Number 8

-Suppose the EMPLOYEES table contains 50,000 rows (instead of the 14 rows we have), and suppose you want to know which employees have a name starting with a Q.
+Suppose the EMPLOYEES table contains 50,000 rows (instead of the 14 rows we have), and suppose you want to know which employees have a name starting with the letter 'Q'.

 This could take quite some time, and perhaps there would be no employees at all with such a name.